-LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5

-Classroom Level interventions Level 1 Interventions may also be appropriate.
+LEVEL 1 LEVEL 2 LEVEL 3 LEVEL 4 LEVEL 5 Classroom Level interventions Level 1 Interventions may also be appropriate.
 Level 1-2 Interventions may also be appropriate.
 Level 1-3 Interventions may also be appropriate.
 Level 1-4 Interventions may also be appropriate.
 If these interventions are successful, referral to the school administrator may not be necessary.
 In some cases, referral to the school administrator may be necessary RAP referral required RAP referral required.
 RAP referral required.

-Conference

-with

-Staff explanation, parent/guardia Revise Behavior

-modeling, and n, teacher, and Referral to Support Plan, as

-correction Behavior contract administration School PST team needed

-Referral to Parent/guardian

-Conference with student shadow or

-Removal of unsafe parent/guardian Support observe student

-item and teacher Team/MTSS in school Student Re-entry P

-Collaboration amon

-community resource

-agencies, and pare

-Check-in/Check-out groups (i.e. Higher

-Offering Choices (CICO) Mentoring Safety Plan Level of Care)

-Referral to a

-Increased School Social Schedule

-Reinforcement Visual Schedule Skills Group Change

-Explicit

-instruction in

-Incentive/Reward Specialized break emotional

-systems passes regulation

-Functional

-Reteaching of Behavior

-Flexible Seating rules/expectations Assessment
+Conference with Staff explanation, parent/guardian, Referral to Revise Behavior modeling, and teacher, and School PST Support Plan, as correction Behavior contract administration team needed Parent/guardian Conference with Referral to shadow or Removal of unsafe parent/guardian student Support observe student Student Re-entry item and teacher Team/MTSS in school Plan